MASTERS PROGRAM IN BPG

 3. The GRE has been waived for all U.S. students who have a GPA of 3.0 or above, or for students who can submit MCAT scores of 25 or higher.
 For all other students, the GRE requirements are as follows: Minimum GRE composite score of 300 (combined verbal and quantitative) and 3.5 (analytical).
 GRE scores are required and they must be current (within the past five years).

 4. Official transcripts for undergraduate and any graduate education.

 5. Three letters of recommendation from college faculty or research supervisors

-6. Completed online application form, at http://apply.utoledo.edu, and accompanying application fee (or waiver) *
+6. Completed online application form, at https://apply.utoledo.edu, and accompanying application fee (or waiver) *

 7. TOEFL scores for applicants whose native language is not English.
 We require a score of 550 or higher for the paper-administered version, 213 or higher for the computer-administered version, and 80 or higher for the Internet-administered version.

 Previous research experience is considered, but not required.
 Students can begin

 at the start of any term, though Fall entry is recommended.
 Admissions are made on